milvus-io/milvus-docs/site/en/getstarted/cluster/install_cluster-docker.md

 ---
 id: install_cluster-docker.md
 title: Install Milvus Cluster
-label: Install with Docker
+label: Install with Docker Compose
 order: 0
 group: cluster
 ---

 # Install Milvus Cluster

-You can install Milvus Cluster with Docker-Compose or Kubernetes.
+You can install Milvus Cluster with Docker Compose or Helm.

 {{tab}}

 ## Before You Begin

 Before moving forward to installation, you must check the eligibility of your hardware in line with Milvus' requirement.